 Every of these writers speaks to writing as a gift, both to feed themselves and to feed others through sharing and connecting.

-Gifts Care for Us and Our Recipients
+Writing as a Gift that Cares for Us and Our Recipients

 Lewis Hyde in his book The Gift: Creativity and the Artist in the Modern World closes with the idea that writing lies at the core of a “gift economy.”